thor-harsh/Project--Creating-First-Cryptocurrency/README.md

 Decentralized blockchains are immutable, which means that the data entered is irreversible.
 For Bitcoin, transactions are permanently recorded and viewable to anyone.<br></br>

-**What is CryptoCurrency?**
+**What is CryptoCurrency?** <br></br>

 A cryptocurrency is a digital currency, which is an alternative form of payment created using encryption algorithms.
 The use of encryption technologies means that cryptocurrencies function both as a currency and as a virtual accounting system.
-To use cryptocurrencies, you need a cryptocurrency wallet.A cryptocurrency, crypto-currency, or crypto is a digital currency designed to work as a medium of exchange through a computer network that is not reliant on any central authority, such as a government or bank, to uphold or maintain it.
+To use cryptocurrencies, you need a cryptocurrency wallet.<br></br>
+A cryptocurrency, crypto-currency, or crypto is a digital currency designed to work as a medium of exchange through a computer network that is not reliant on any central authority, such as a government or bank, to uphold or maintain it.<br></br>

 </table>